7c5eea120b/zxp-native-usb-adapter-64bit-hack/README.md

 Set `DEBUG_MQALLOC=1` environment variable and launch Java with your application.
 Debug printouts from the allocator will be written on standard error stream.

+### Building locally

+Only if you want to build this patch from scratch:

+1. Get the original `ZebraNativeUsbAdapter_64.dll` from the SDK (SHA256: `034bd1293128507120005ebb6a5ba510b614932292e648e15a77677c09c63f1e`).
+2. Open the binary in hex editor and search for the only occurrence of `MSVCR90` string.
+Replace it with `MQALLOC` and save.
+3. Build the source code from this repository with MSVC, that would generate additional DLL called `MQALLOC.dll`.
+4. Use the patched `ZebraNativeUsbAdapter_64.dll` that you've got from step (2) together with `MQALLOC.dll` (in the same directory) instead of the original DLL.

 ## Disclaimer